The National Railway Labor Conference (NRLC) is an association of all U.S. Class I freight railroads and many smaller freight and passenger lines.

 Freight rail jobs offer an unmatched blend of competitive compensation, comprehensive benefits and growth opportunities.
 Many people turn their freight rail jobs into careers and some freight rail families stay with the industry for generations.

 Rail employees’ total compensation packages include platinum-level health care benefits and a secure railroad retirement benefit that provides nearly twice as much retirement income as the average Social Security payment.
-Rail employees can cover their entire family for about $300 a month, far less than the almost $550 monthly average cost of employer-provided family coverage reported in the most recent Kaiser Family Foundation employee benefits survey.
+Rail employees can cover their entire family for about $308 a month, far less than the more than $500 monthly average cost of employer-provided family coverage reported in the most recent Kaiser Family Foundation employee benefits survey.

 Freight railroads also offer hundreds of career paths and opportunities for everyone – from high school graduates to those with professional degrees.
 Railroading often runs in the family – many employees have generations of industry veterans in their families and are pursuing their own lifelong railroading careers with the average tenure being at least twice that of comparable industries and occupations, a reflection of the rewarding opportunities railroad careers provide.